 Start your journey in beautiful Cape Town.
 There is so much on offer here that some forward planning is recommended so that you don’t miss out on anything you really want to do.
 Visit the iconic Table Mountain for breathtaking views (weather permitting) , take a ferry to Robben Island where Nelson Mandela served much of his 27 year sentence, feel the sand between your toes at Camps bay with its many trendy restaurants and bars, be entertained by the penguins at Boulders Beach and enjoy the year round entertainment on offer at the Waterfront.

-Stay at the Twelve Apostles Hotel for three nights with its breathtaking sea-views, exquisite cuisine and indulgent holistic spa – Voted No. 3 in the Top 20 Hotels in Africa by Conde Nast.
+Stay at the Twelve Apostles Hotel for four nights with its breathtaking sea-views, exquisite cuisine and indulgent holistic spa – Voted No. 3 in the Top 20 Hotels in Africa by Conde Nast.

-After three nights it is time to collect your car and head away from the hustle and bustle of Cape Town to the vibrant green hills and vineyards of Franschhoek.
+After your four nights in Cape Town, it is time to collect your car and head away from the hustle and bustle of Cape Town to the vibrant green hills and vineyards of Franschhoek.
 As you arrive you may notice the French influence here.
 In fact, Franschhoek translates to ‘French Corner’.
 It is surrounded on three sides by beautiful mountains, and some of the best vineyards in the country can be found here.

 A stroll or short drive into town and you will be rewarded with curios shops, restaurants and art galleries.
 The wine tram is located in this quaint little town and is a fantastic way to give your designated driver some time off to enjoy the wonderful wines of this region.
 The open sided tram and tram bus follow a circular loop through stunning vineyards and scenery allowing you to hop on and off wherever you fancy.
 There is narration throughout which is a great way to learn about this historical area.
 As well as first class wines, you can also enjoy a gourmet lunch created with local produce.